Lead generation – how to attract new customers

 - Your evidence

-At FBA, we follow an ‘inbound marketing’ methodology.
-Your primary lead generation activities draw customers to you when they are interested in buying.
+At Forbes Baxter Associates, we follow an ‘inbound marketing’ methodology.
+Your lead generation activities draw customers to you when they’re interested in buying.
 A nurturing process assures the customer of your expertise and suitability at the same time as it educates you about the nature of the their interest.

 Let’s discuss how that happens.